Slash commands are a great way to bring additional functionality to the message box. At Textline, we offer a few options for slash commands:

-You can also whisper agents directly in the whisper box by typing an at symbol @ and then the agent's name after that.
+You can also Whisper agents directly in the whisper box by typing an at symbol @ and then the agent's name.
 You can select the agent by using the up and down arrows to highlight the agent and then hitting enter after it.

 Shortcuts are a great way to simplify sending messages by allowing your agents to use pre-composed templates.
 Read more on using shortcuts here.
 When you want to use slash commands to bring up a shortcut, type /shortcut and a popup window will show up showing your first 5 shortcuts:

-Start typing after /shortcut and you'll start filtering the list down by searching.
-Your text will search the shortcut title and body:
+Start typing after /shortcut and you'll start filtering the list by searching.
+Your text will search the shortcut title and body.